JessicaJuliet/the-leafy-bean/README.md

 **Devices**

-The website was tested on different devices with varying screen sizes including:
+The website was also tested on different physical devices with varying screen sizes including:
 * Apple iPhone XS Max
 * Samsung Galaxy S5
 * Samsung A71
 * Apple iPad (6th generation)
 * Samsung Galaxy Tab Pro SM-T520
 * Macbook 12

+**Browsers**

+The website was also tested across different browsers including Google Chrome and Safari.
+It renders well on all browsers and works as intended.

 **Issues Encountered**